ajbonner/mage-resque/README.md

 You can pass any class name to addJob that implements a process() method.
 You can find out more about how Job classes work in the [PHP Redis README](https://github.com/chrisboulton/php-resque/blob/master/README.md).

-To actually process the queue and run background jobs, Mage Resque provides a job runner in the shell directory.
+To process the queue and run background jobs, Mage Resque provides a job runner in the shell directory.
 To start it run the following command from your terminal.

     $ php shell/resque.php --daemon

 ### Running Unit Tests
-Mage Resque comes bundled with a Unit Test Suite.
-This suite serves as a regression safety net and as rough documentation on the use the module.
+Mage Resque comes bundled with a UnitTest Suite.
+This suite serves as a regression safety net and as rough documentation on the use of the module.
 To execute the tests you will need to install Mage Resque's development dependencies.

     $ composer.phar install --dev

 If you have ran _composer.phar install_, you will need to delete composer.lock and the vendor directory, then re-run install with the --dev argument.

-To run the tests, in the magento root directory, issue the following command from your terminal.
+To run the tests, in your Magento root directory, issue the following command from your terminal.

     $ phpunit -c vendor/ajbonner/mage-resque/tests/phpunit.xml